Free Curly Hair Resources

 And thirdly, the technique in applying product and drying your hair, and the overnight and daytime maintenance of your ‘set’ from Day one, will be the other factors that contribute to a good Day three.

-Are you wearing a silk cap for sleeping?
+Are you wearing a silk or satin cap for sleeping?
 A satin or silk pillowcase on your pillow?
 Are you refreshing on Day 2 or 3?
 Are you able to spot refresh in just the areas that are frizzy or knotty?
-What other factors are present in the garden … any chemical treatments?
+What other factors are present?
+Any chemical treatments?
 Heat damage?
 Colour damage?
 Build-up from oils and buttery product lines?
 Start having a think about a few of these factors and see if they help you to troubleshoot at all.

 If you’re looking for another curl specialist, try my Directory on Facebook Curl Specialists in NZ: Training Info & Directory